 Our work contributes to contemporary, national and international debates surrounding the changing dynamic and the future of work, employment and labour markets.

 It capitalises on the expertise of Centre members to fundamentally engage with societal issues that have explicit practitioner utility and policy relevance.
-It currently houses the internationally renowned journal, Work, Employment and Society.

 The central objective of the Centre for Employment Relations, Innovation and Change (CERIC) is to contribute to contemporary, national and international debates surrounding the changing dynamic and the future of work, employment and labour markets, through high-quality research, teaching and knowledge transfer.